rupa/j2/README.markdown

 If all matches have a common prefix, and the prefix is one of the matches, and all args are matched in the prefix, go there unconditionally.
 This attempts to follow the principle of least surprise.

 Frecency: alter rank by time of last access.
     * If access within last hour, multiply rank by 10.
     * If access within last day, multiply rank by 2.
     * If access within last week, divide rank by 2.
     * If access is more than a week, divide rank by 10.

 # AGING

-Rank is recalculated as .9*rank when sum of ranks > MAX_NUM.
+Rank is recalculated as `.9*rank` when sum of ranks > 1000.
 When the rank of a directory falls below 1, it will fall off the list.

 # FAQ